MaciejKlepacki/ASD/README.md

 # Data Structures and Algorithms course

 ## Overview

-This repository contains implementations and explanations of fundamental algorithms and data structures covered in the **Algorithms and Data Structures** course.
+This repository contains implementations and explanations of fundamental algorithms and data structures covered in the **Algorithms and Data Structures** course conducted by **AGH University of Cracow**.
 It includes assignments, problems from past exams, and quizzes.
 The content is divided into three main parts:

 ## Part 1: Sorting and Basic Algorithms

 This section focuses on sorting algorithms and fundamental data structures.

 - **Sorting Algorithms:**